siyul-park/uniflow/docs/debugging.md

 ### Break

-You can set breakpoints to stop code execution at specific points.
-This allows you to inspect the system state during execution and diagnose issues.
+Sets breakpoints to stop code execution at specific points, allowing you to inspect the system state and diagnose issues.

 ```sh
 (debug) break                 # Set a breakpoint on all symbols